I am at an age where I am actually preparing for the onset of menopause. Yes, men-o-pause. Pause from men (lol) and/or pause from menstruation.

 - Infertility causes grief in the woman who postponed pregnancy in her earlier years and now wishes to conceive, carry to term a healthy baby, and discovers she is unable to do so.

 - Loss of Breast Tissue begins with the decrease of progesterone production.
-Women often feel as though their breast have become empty sacs devoid of their normal fullness, with or without sagging.
+Women often feel as though their breasts have become empty sacs devoid of their normal fullness, with or without sagging.

 - Breast Soreness/

-- Painful, or tender nipples have been described as this exquisite localized pain only in the nipples and suggests estrogen excess.
+- Painful, or tender nipples have been described as this exquisite localized pain only in the nipples and suggest estrogen excess.

-- Cold Extremities feels quite strange especially in the presence of a hot flash, the combination of which is not impossible.
+- Cold Extremities feel quite strange especially in the presence of a hot flash, the combination of which is not impossible.